BiSS interface

 The open source BiSS interface (bidirectional/serial/synchronous) is based on a protocol which implements a real time interface.
 It enables a secure serial digital communication between controller, sensor and actuator.
-The BiSS protocol is designed in B mode and C mode (continuous mode).
+The BiSS protocol is designed in B mode and C mode (continuously bidirectional mode).
 It is used in industrial applications which require transfer rates, safety, flexibility and a minimized implementation effort.
 The BiSS interface has roots in SSI and a simplified INTERBUS.
 The proprietary standards, Hiperface and EnDat are competing solutions.